suruleredotdev/suruleredotdev.github.io/_posts/2020-08-20-mapping-lagos-slums.md

         Makoko, like many slums, has a pretty diverse population &mdash; it's home to Togolese, Ghanaians by individuals from many differents of Nigeria and West Africa.
-It was initially settled by the by the Egun fishing tribe from Badagry and later by the Ilaje who came from further inland of
+It was initially settled by the by the Egun fishing tribe from Badagry and later by the Ilaje who came from further inland in Yorubaland.
         </p>
       </div>
     </div>